 The Code 50 is a modeling amp.
-It’s not just new on the scene, but a new idea for Marshall altogether.
+This is a somewhat new idea for Marshall.
 Previously, the only real foray Marshall had made into the modeling amp world had been the limited effects sections on some of their MG models.
 Everything I’ve seen and heard so far on the Code serious is pretty impressive, so my best suggestion is to go check one out and decide for yourself.

 Fender Mustang GT 40

 The Mustang GT 40 is another new one, but Fender Mustang guitar amps are already well-known as quality, affordable modeling amps.
-I really liked the V.2 series, and I’m kind of sorry to see them go.
-But, according to Fender, this is an upgrade, and if that’s true these amps are going to be something amazing.
+I really liked the V.2 series, and I was sorry to see them go.
+But, this is an upgrade, and these amps are even more amazing.
 Like I said with the Marshall, go play one and find out what you think.

 So, which amp should you get?
 I can only give my opinion and point you in the right direction.
 You have to make the final decision for yourself.

-If you are going to record with your computer and you generally like the tech side of modeling amps, the Line 6 has the edge here.
+- Line 6 Spider 30 mkII: If you are going to record with your computer and you generally like the tech side of modeling amps, I think Line 6 has the edge here.
 They continue to lead the pack when it comes to modeling technology, and especially interfacing with computers.
-And, as I said before, I really like Line 6 distortion compared to other digital distortions out there.

 Good luck finding the best guitar amp under $300, and I hope this article gave you some food for thought.